Policy and Procedure No.19

 g.
 Where staff are concerned that a child may be seriously unwell, or if their condition deteriorates rapidly, e.g., suspected Meningitis, staff will call an ambulance as well as parents.

 h.
 In the case of general accidents such as falls, trips, grazes and cuts a member of staff shall treat the child and monitor them.
 An accident report shall be completed if it is considered necessary.
-Parent/carers shall be informed of any accident/incident or injury on the collection of their child and will be sent a copy through our online communication system, Tapestry.
+Parent/carers shall be informed of any accident/incident or injury on the collection of their child and asked to digitally sign the accident form.
+This will then be sent through our online communication system, Tapestry.
 In the case of head injuries, a head injury report in addition to the statutory accident report shall also have been completed and given to the parents/carers for their records and advice on the collection of the child.

 - If a child needs to be transferred to hospital and parents aren’t yet at the setting, a staff member will accompany the child (ratios permitting) and stay with them until a parent/carer arrives.